Clarence Thomas: College of the Holy Cross and Yale Law School

-In 1967, Thomas, the first in his family to attend college, entered Conception Seminary College, a Benedictine seminary in Missouri, intending to become a priest.
-After Martin Luther King Jr.'s assassination, he overheard a fellow student say, "Good.
-I hope the son of a bitch dies" and "[t]hat's what they should do to all the niggers".
-The display of racism moved Thomas to leave the seminary.
-He thought the church did not do enough to combat racism and resolved to abandon the priesthood.
-He left at the end of the semester.

-At a nun's suggestion, Thomas enrolled at the College of the Holy Cross, an elite Catholic college in Massachusetts, as a sophomore transfer student on a full academic scholarship.
-He was one of the college's first black students, being one of twenty recruited by President John E. Brooks in 1968 in a group that also included the future attorney Ted Wells, the running back Eddie Jenkins Jr., and the novelist Edward P. Jones.
+At a nun's suggestion, Thomas enrolled at the College of the Holy Cross, an elite Catholic college in Massachusetts, as a sophomore transfer student in August 1968.
+He was awarded a full academic scholarship, endowed in honor of Martin Luther King Jr. He was one of the college's first black students, being one of twenty recruited by President John E. Brooks in 1968 in a group that also included the future trial attorney Theodore V. Wells, Jr., the running back Eddie Jenkins, and the novelist Edward P. Jones.
 In the fall of 1968, Thomas and other black students founded the college's Black Student Union (BSU), which became an important part of their campus identity.
-Without financial support from his grandfather, he defrayed his expenses by working as a waiter and dishwasher in the college's dining hall.
+He was first elected the union's secretary-treasurer, then was elected its chairman in his senior year.
+Without financial support from his grandfather, he defrayed his expenses by working as a waiter and dishwasher in the college's dining hall, Kimball Hall.
 Thomas later recalled, "I was 19.
-My only hope was Holy Cross College".
+My only hope was Holy Cross".

 Professors at Holy Cross remembered Thomas as a determined, diligent student.
 He kept to a strict routine of studying alone and stayed on campus during holidays to continue working.
 Thomas C. Lawler, an English professor at Holy Cross, recalled him as having "never talked very much in class.
 He was the kind of person you really might not notice".
-By contrast, he was outspoken at BSU meetings, distinguishing himself as a contrarian who often feuded with Ted Wells.
-Eddie Jenkins, a BSU member, said Thomas "could turn on a dime and reduce you to intellectual rubble".
-Edward P. Jones, who lived across from Thomas as a sophomore, recalled, "there was a fierce determination I sensed from him, that he was going to get as much as he could and get as far, ultimately, as he could".
+By contrast, he was outspoken at BSU meetings, distinguishing himself as a contrarian who often disagreed with Wells.
+Jenkins, a BSU member, said Thomas "could turn on a dime and reduce you to intellectual rubble" and described Thomas's disagreements with Wells as "W. E. B. versus Booker T." Jones, who lived across from Thomas as a sophomore, recalled, "there was a fierce determination I sensed from him, that he was going to get as much as he could and get as far, ultimately, as he could".